Bewitched (1945 film): Plot

 At last, after a long search, loving, loyal Bob finds her.
 He is thrilled, but while he is helping her pack, Karen takes control of Joan's right hand and compels her to pick up a pair of scissors and stab him in the back.
 She is put on trial for murder, a capital offense.
-Dr. Bergson is brought in as an expert witness; he says that Joan is not insane.
+Dr. Bergson is brought in as an expert witness; He says that Joan is not insane.
 She remains silent, and Eric uses this silence to convince the jury that there is more to the story and, whatever the truth may be, she is innocent of murder.
 After a long deliberation, the jury returns, smiling; clearly they have found her not guilty.
 In Joan's mind, Karen exults: She will have Eric now, and when she tires of him, he will meet the same fate as Bob.
 Joan leaps to her feet screaming over and over “I’m guilty!”

 In prison awaiting execution, Joan refuses to explain to anyone.
 Lying on her cot in utter misery, she weakly murmurs to Eric “I want to die.
 When I die, she dies.”

-This sets Dr. Bergson thinking, and, with the execution imminent, he persuades the governor (Minor Watson) to listen to his theory—that here are two women living in one body, one guilty and one innocent.
+This sets Dr. Bergson thinking, and, with the execution imminent, he persuades the governor (Minor Watson) to listen to his theory—that there are two women living in one body, one guilty and one innocent.
 He takes a book from the governor's library shelf that addresses this very subject, but it is unread, and he has to ask the governor's wife (Virginia Brissac) for a paper knife to slit some pages.
 Eric is also present.